paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 (2) remove any compensated intern employed pursuant to paragraph (1) without regard to the provisions of law governing appointments in the excepted service.

+**(k) Work hours flexibility** Students participating in the Program may work fewer than 40 hours per week and a minimum of 24 hours per week to accommodate their academic schedules, provided that the total duration of the internship remains consistent with program requirements.

+**(l) Mentorship program** The Secretary and Administrator are authorized to establish a mentoring and coaching program that pairs Foreign Service or Civil Service employees with interns who choose to participate throughout the duration of their internship.

 ### Statutory Notes

+#### Amendments
+2024—Subsec. (b)(2)(A).
+Pub.
+L. 118–159, § 7105(a)(1), inserted “or have graduated from such an institution within the six months preceding application to the Program” after “paragraph (1)”.

+Subsec. (c).
+Pub.
+L. 118–159, § 7105(a)(2), inserted “and gives preference as appropriate to individuals who have not previously completed internships within the Department of State and the United States Agency for International Development” after “career in foreign affairs”.

+Subsecs. (k), (l).
+Pub.
+L. 118–159, § 7105(a)(3), added subsecs. (k) and (l).

 #### Definitions
-For definitions of “Secretary”, “Department”, and “appropriate congressional committees” as used in this section, see section 9002 of Pub.
+For definitions of “Secretary”, “Department”, “appropriate congressional committees”, and “Administrator” as used in this section, see section 9002 of Pub.
 L. 117–263, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

 <a id="section-2738"></a>